iamandver/StringculatorApp/README.md

 Calculator

-Nothing more than a wrapper that gets receives the input from the user and delegates it to other translation units.
+Nothing more than a wrapper that gets the input from the user and delegates it to other translation units.

 InputParser